 Beat egg whites until stiff.
 Set aside.
 Beat egg yolks until thick and lemony, gradually adding the water, salt, sugar, and oil.
 Add potato starch, one tablespoon at a time.
 Fold in egg whites.

-Pour into a jelly-roll size pan lined with Gefen Easy Baking Paper.
+Pour into a jelly-roll size pan lined with Gefen Parchment Paper.
 Bake for 10–12 minutes.
 Cool.

 Cut into four even strips of cake (I do this with a ruler).
 Trim ends if desired.